kawamurashingo/OpenAIGPT4/README.md

 ## Features

-- Generate text that sounds like natural language with the OpenAI GPT-3,4 API.
+- Generate text that sounds like natural language with the OpenAI GPT API.
 - Debug mode for detailed logging of HTTP requests and responses to and from the OpenAI API.

 ## Installation